ditrit/leto-modelizer-ai-proxy/README.md

 | ollama             | A dictionary containing the ollama configuration (cf: next section).                            |
 | Gemini             | A dictionary containing the Gemini configuration (cf: next section).                            |

-Here is an example of the `configuration.json` file:
+Here is an example of the `configuration`:

 ```json
 {